-The Company entered into fifteen Loans ("Loans") of \$500,000 each from the U.S. Small Business Administration.
+The Company obtained fifteen Loans ("Loans") of \$500,000 each from the U.S. Small Business Administration.
 The Loans will be due in monthly installments of principal and interest beginning two years from the dates of the Loans with balances due 30 years from the dates of the Loans.
 The monthly installments are applied to accrued interest first, then to principal.
 The Loans bear interest at the rate of 3.75% per annum and are secured by the Company's tangible and intangible personal property.
-The aggregate balance of the Loans was \$7,500,000 as of March 31, 2022.
+The aggregate balance of the U.S. Small Business Administration loans was \$7.5 million as of March 31, 2023 and December 31, 2022.